wollmers/Mojolicious-Plugin-ServerInfo/README.md

     /serverinfo

-where detailed info is dispalyed in formatted HTML.
+where detailed info is displayed in formatted HTML.

+## METHODS

+- register

+    Do not use directly.
+It is called by Mojolicious.

 # SEE ALSO